 This should particularly be considered in patients who do not have active bronchiectasis and/or suppurative lung disease.
-An immunoglobulin washout period of four to six months is necessary to enable an accurate assessment.
+An immunoglobulin washout period of 4 to 6 months is necessary to enable an accurate assessment.
 Prophylactic antibiotics may be considered to cover the period of cessation of immunoglobulin therapy.

-Please note: a diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the guideline of the Thoracic Society of Australia and New Zealand and the Australian Lung Foundation (Chang et al 2014).
+Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the position statement of the Thoracic Society of Australia and New Zealand (Chang AB et al, 2023).